R3V1Z3/shadertoy2zge/README.md

 ## What it does currently
 - Adds user provided Shadertoy code into the appropriate spot in a template.
 - Ensures texture calls are replaced with ZGE's texture2D.
+- Enables access to the current video texture as iChannel0.
+- Enables access to Image Src drop-down texture as iChannel1.
 - Extracts and adds to project file, user provided name and author from comments like // Title: Blur Author: R3V1Z3
 - Extracts any float variable declarations prefixed with ZGE (ex: ZGEtimeFactor, ZGEratio), adds them as uniforms and creates respective parameters to adjust their values.
 - If keyword **ZGEdelta** is included in any comments, a Speed slider will be added that will adjust deltaTime so as to speed up or reverse time for graphic processing.